ReinMengelberg/chatwoot-webhook/README.md

 - `languageCode`: A string for setting the language code in incoming events (Char).
 - `timezone`: An integer for setting the timezone in incoming events (Integer).

+### YOUR ENDPOINTS WILL ONLY WORK IF YOU HAVE AN EMPTY BOT 'webhook' ACTIVE IN BOTPRESS

 ## 2 Message Endpoint

 The 'message-endpoint' is a post endpoint used for receiving messages from Chatwoot: